killax-d/FATUS-Project/project-outline.md

 - @SecondaryDevelopers: Dylan Donne | @Killax-D
 ---

-- All developers can refer to a good-practice doc for code.
+- [x] All developers can refer to a good-practice doc for code.
-- Developers would use a proper C unit-test framework.
+- [ ] Developers would use a proper C unit-test framework.

 ## Fct.5 - Game-play
 ---
-- @MainDevelopers: Alexandre Leva | @Rokem-prog
+- @MainDevelopers: Samad Rokia | @Samad-Rokia
-- @SecondaryDevelopers: Pierre Lictevout | @TekaB
+- @SecondaryDevelopers: Nabil Bentayaa | @bilnamd
 ---

-It is time to define a game objectives and maybe change the name of the project.
+- [x] It is time to define a game objectives and maybe change the name of the project.

 ## Fct.6 - Programme distributed programme
 ---